 Generals, commanders, admirals, prime ministers, and rulers, East Africans from Ethiopia, Eritrea, Somalia and adjoining areas, have greatly distinguished themselves in India.
-They have written a story unparalleled in the rest of the world: that of enslaved Africans attaining the pinnacle of military and political authority not only in a foreign country but also on another continent.
+They have written a story unparalleled in the rest of the world— that of enslaved Africans attaining the pinnacle of military and political authority not only in a foreign country but also on another continent.

-This exhibition, the first of its kind, retraces—in over 100 photographic reproductions of paintings and contemporary photographs—the lives and achievements of a few of the many talented and prominent Sidis of yesterday.
+This groundbreaking exhibition retraces the lives and achievements of some of the talented and prominent Sidis of yesterday.